Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/src/EdFi.AnalyticsMiddleTier.Tests/readme.md

 At this point Postgres has been implemented for Data Standard 3.2 and Data Standard 3.3.
 This means you must make sure these databases configured contain these data standards.

 The databases must exist before the tests can be executed.
-The tests framework doesn’t create the database for Postgres.
+The tests framework doesn’t create the databases for Postgres.

 ##### The settings

 `USE_POSTGRES_DEFAULT_CONN_STRING` = Whether we want to use the default connection string.
 By default it’s set to `TRUE`.
 This is a very important setting.
 Internally the project has a hardcoded connection string.
 If you don’t change this value, then the rest of the settings will be ignored.
 This is the connection string used internally hardcoded for data standard 3.2:

 `User ID=postgres;Host=localhost;Port=5432;Database=edfi_ods_tests_ds32;Pooling=false;`

 And this is the one for data standard 3.3:

 `User ID=postgres;Host=localhost;Port=5432;Database=edfi_ods_tests_ds33;Pooling=false;`

 `POSTGRES_HOST` = The host to connect to.